 Virgil knew that his father was on to something the night he died.
-It was the main reason why Virgil had ordered the shuttle to be recovered and brought to the city where it could be searched and investigated.
+It was why he had ordered the shuttle to be recovered and brought to the city where it could be searched and investigated furher.
 They never really found his father's body.
 Either the Tevrakas ate him, or it was lost at sea.
 Still, Virgil wanted to know who killed him and why.
 Who had lured the Tevrakas so close to the city.

 "The next thing to do, is take it apart piece by piece."
-A voice said.
-Virgil didn't have to look back to know it was the Head Technician.
+A voice behind him said.
+Virgil didn't have to look behind him to know it was the Head Technician.